jeffsponaugle/roscoe/README.md

 The PCB is a 4 layer PCBs, although it uses smallish .20mm vias and 0.15mm traces to get a route in only 2 signal layers (the other two layers are power and ground) The system is designed to support running Linux, and support UEFI.

+This system is designed for the enthusiast to build!

 ## PCB
 - Features:
   + 68030 PGA Processor, 16-40Mhz